Most of Wall Street ticks higher following its 3-day skid

 A report said sentiment among U.S. consumers was weaker than economists expected.
 The survey from the University of Michigan said consumers are frustrated with high prices, but their expectations for inflation over the coming 12 months also ticked down to 4.7% from 4.8%.

 One notable exception was among Americans who own plenty of stocks, who have benefited from Wall Street's run to records even as the job market slows.
-Sentiment for those with large stock holdings held steady in September, while decreasing for those with smaller or no stock investments.
+Sentiment for them held steady in September, while decreasing for households with smaller or no stock investments.

+The next big event for Wall Street could be a looming shutdown of the U.S. government, with a deadline set for next week.
+But investors have experience with such political impasses, and they've had limited impact on the market before.

+“The market and broader macroeconomic effects of a shutdown, even lengthy ones, are often mere blips on the charts,” according to Brian Jacobsen, chief economist at Annex Wealth Management.

 AP Writers Teresa Cerojano and Matt Ott contributed.